A Benchmark and Evaluation of Non-Rigid Structure from Motion: Evaluation

 \subsection{Evaluation without missing data}

 In the following, we discuss the results of the ANOVA without taking 'missing data' into account, using the model as in Eq. \eqref{eq:anova} without terms related to $d_n$:

-The results of the ANOVA using Eq. \eqref{eq:full_anova} is summarized in TABLE~\ref{tab:anova_full}.
+The results of the ANOVA using Eq. \eqref{eq:full_anova} is summarized in Table~\ref{tab:anova_full}.
 All factors except $ms_{jk}$ and $mp_{jl}$ are statistically significant.
 As such, we can conclude that all the aforementioned factors have a significant influence on the reconstruction error.
 Therefore, we will explore the specifics of each factor in the following, starting with 'algorithm'.

-TABLE~\ref{table:full_linear_algo} shows the average reconstruction error for each algorithm.
+Table~\ref{table:full_linear_algo} shows the average reconstruction error for each algorithm.
 The method MultiBody~\cite{MultiBody2017} has the lowest average reconstruction error over all experiments followed by KSTA~\cite{GotardoICCV2011} and RIKS~\cite{gotardo:ECCV2012}.
-For more detailed insights refer to TABLE~\ref{tab:full_algo_ani} showing the 'algorithm'/'animatronic' dependent reconstruction error.
-As it can be seen, MultiBody~\cite{MultiBody2017} does not have the lowest error for all animatronics, as e.g.\ KSTA~\cite{GotardoICCV2011} has significantly lower error on the Tearing and Articulated deformations.
+For more detailed insights refer to Table~\ref{tab:full_algo_ani} showing the 'algorithm' vs 'animatronic' effect on the reconstruction error.
+As it can be seen, MultiBody~\cite{MultiBody2017} does not have the lowest error for all animatronics, as e.g.\ KSTA~\cite{GotardoICCV2011} has a significantly lower error on the Tearing and Articulated deformations.
 Both of these can roughly be described as rigid bodies moving relative to each other, and it would seem KSTA~\cite{GotardoICCV2011} is the best at handling these deformations.

-Methods with a physical prior, like MDH~\cite{chhatkuli2017inextensible} and SoftInext~\cite{Vicente:etal:2012}, seems not to perform very well, as is evident from tables \ref{table:methods},~\ref{tab:full_algo_ani}~and~\ref{tab:full_algo_path}.
+Methods with a physical prior, like MDH~\cite{chhatkuli2017inextensible} and SoftInext~\cite{Vicente:etal:2012} have in general lower performance, as it is evident from Tables \ref{table:methods},~\ref{tab:full_algo_ani}~and~\ref{tab:full_algo_path}.
 MDH~\cite{chhatkuli2017inextensible} is designed with an isometry prior, therefore one would expect it to perform well in the bending deformation.
-Indeed, while its interaction term $as_{ik}$ has its lowest value for the bending deformation, the average reconstruction error is simply too high.
+Indeed, while its interaction term $as_{ik}$ has its lowest value for the bending deformation, denoting the fitness of the chosen prior, the average reconstruction error is higher.
+On a more careful inspection of the reconstructed 3D sequences, it is evident that for a few frames MDH and SoftInext struggle to obtain an accurate 3D reconstruction and this affects the whole evaluation.
+Moreover, the 3D reconstruction shows intermittent sign flips of the 3D reconstructed shape.
+To this end, a stronger temporal consistency may help to reduce this negative effect and improve the method performance.